jina-ai/dalle-flow/README.md

 **Why Human-in-the-Loop?** Generative art is a creative process.
 While recent advances of DALL·E unleash people's creativity, having a single-prompt-single-output UX/UI locks the imagination to a _single_ possibility, which is bad no matter how fine this single result is.
 DALL·E Flow is an alternative to the one-liner, by formalizing the generative art as an iterative procedure.

+## Updates

+- 🌟 2022/5/6 DALL·E Flow just got updated!
+  - The first step will generate 16 candidates: 8 from DALL·E Mega, 8 from GLID3-XL; ranked by CLIP-as-service.
+  - Optimized the flow efficiency: the overall speed, diffusion and upscaling are much faster now!

 ## Gallery

 [![](https://img.shields.io/badge/instagram-jina.ai-white?logo=instagram&style=social)](https://www.instagram.com/jina.ai/)